-Though word-of-mouth and real-world networking may be your marketing avenues of choice to garner more attention for your investment properties, you’d be smart to put some time and energy on social media to help grow your bottom line.
+Word-of-mouth and real-world networking may be your marketing avenues of choice to garner more attention for your investment properties, you’d be smart to put some time and energy on social media to help grow your bottom line.

-It goes without saying you can’t leverage social media if, you know, you’re not on social media.
+You can’t leverage social media if, you know, you’re not on social media.

 Even if you don’t have definitive branding for your investor business, creating a mock company name (e.g., Tim Jones Investing, Ellen Smith Homes) is worth it to help establish yourself as a reputable real estate company online.